XanderCodesThings/gastric_cancer_ml/README.md

 # Repository Overview
 *Note: This project originated as part of a university AI course.
 The original project was developed collaboratively in a private repository.
 This repository contains only my independently written code, experiments, documentation, and analysis.*

+## Current Lines of Effort: Diving hyperparameter finetuning, model training, and model evluation.
+Visualization scripts currently are running computationally expensive operations each time metrics are visualized.

 Research Area: Predictive Analytics for Healthcare

 Project Title: Diagnosis of Gastric Cancer with Machine Learning